10 Cold Email Subject Line Examples to Boost Your Open Rate

 If your marketing team has done their job and your product or service is easily summarized, then this is a great option.

-You clearly inform your prospect what your offer is from the get-go.
 In the body of your email, you can simply flex your creative muscles and add actual numbers that would usually be part of your follow-up.
+Explaining how your offer is different from your competitors can also help attract attention and encourage people to take action.

 And all because you've already summarized what your main reason for contacting them is in your subject line!